Skip to main content

 What that looks like for the participant

-In order to begin the study, participants need to pass all the stages that you have set up:
+In order to begin the study, participants need to go through the required steps that you have set up.

 What makes a good participant agreement form